French Gothic stained glass windows: Rayonnant Gothic - Sainte-Chapelle

 Between about 1225–1230, a new style began to appear in the Ile-de-France and other regions, which was seen in architecture, sculpture and painting as well as stained glass.
 It was more graphic, more summary, with simplified forms, presented rigid stylisation of faces while the robes and clothing became more realistic.
 Historians later gave the period the name Rayonnant.
 Important early examples include the west rose window of Notre-Dame de Paris, the chapel of the Virgin of the Abbey of Saint-Germain-des-Prés (destroyed in the 18th century, but some of the glass was preserved).

 The most important and influential work in this style is the upper royal chapel of Sainte-Chapelle (1234–1244), built for Louis IX to display his recently acquired collection of sacred relics.
 The single chapel contains 670 square meters of stained glass, not counting the later west rose window, and the walls, 20.4 meters high under the vault, appear entirely to be made of glass.
-This was made possible by moving the supports of the wall, clusters of nine colonettes, to the exterior.
+This was made possible by moving the supports of the wall, clusters of nine colonnettes, to the exterior.
 In addition, the windows were supported by two series of iron bars, at mid-height and at the summit.
 The iron support bars are concealed by the bars of the tracery.
 Other metal supports for the windows are hidden under the eaves of the roof.